Dxnxex/TheXPersonal/README.md

 # TheXPersonal
+Updated 31.03.2020

-Mod what brings you tiered blocks to your game.
+<br> Mod what brings you tiered blocks to your game.
 Make things faster or more efficent than normal vanilla block, but for bigger component price, build times, power consumption, etc...

 <h3> O2/H2 Generator </h3>
 Applies for both small and large block.